 5. Scissors with a twist

-Let me know how the workout went for you!
+Let me know how the workout went for you and share your results in the comment section.

 Stay safe, friends!